-The information detailed by applicants on their completed questionnaire will be used to determine reasonable adjustments should they be accepted and placed on their chosen programme at Queen's.
+The information provided by applicants will be used to assess the individual reasonable adjustments that they should receive if they are accepted and placed on their chosen course at Queen's

 Where it is anticipated from the information provided that the applicant will require significant support or will require modifications to the academic programme, they will be invited to meet staff from Disability Services and relevant members from the academic School to discuss the applicant's individual needs.
-In a small number of cases where there are fitness to practise concerns or where reasonable adjustments may not be feasible to implement (which may arise as a result of the disclosure of a disability or long-term condition after an offer of a place has been made or after a place has been taken up), advice will be obtained by Disability Services from the School, the University's Occupational Health Service and appropriate external agencies to ensure every reasonable effort is made to support the student in taking up the offer on their chosen programme at Queen's.
+In a small number of cases where there are fitness to practise concerns or where reasonable adjustments may not be feasible to implement (which may arise as a result of the disclosure of a disability or longterm condition after an offer of a place has been made or after a place has been taken up), advice will be obtained by Disability Services from the School, the University's Occupational Health Service and appropriate external agencies to ensure every reasonable effort is made to support the student in taking up the offer on their chosen programme at Queen's.
 Following these discussions, staff from Disability Services and the School will offer to meet with the applicant to discuss the support available to enable them to make an informed judgement on the suitability of the programme.
 In the exceptional and unlikely event where fitness to practise issues remain a concern or reasonable adjustments cannot be implemented, the University reserves the right to withdraw an offer or withdraw the student from their course.